abhindeves/NoteAPI/README.md

 # FastAPI Notes Application

 This project implements a simple Notes API using FastAPI, backed by AWS DynamoDB for data storage.
 The application allows users to create, list, retrieve, update, and delete notes.
-It is designed to be deployed as an AWS Lambda function using a Docker image.
+It is designed to be deployed as an AWS Lambda function using a Docker.

 ## Features